booqable/wordpress-plugin/readme.txt

 2. Activate the the plugin through the 'Plugins' menu in WordPress.
 3. Setup your company name in the Booqable plugin settings

+== Screenshots ==

+1. Watch new orders coming in from your Wordpress website.
+2. Super easy to setup and fully customizable.

 == Changelog ==

 = 1.0.0.beta =